Erob494/DovetuckyBay/readme.txt

 	Level 3:
 		The player must solve a different puzzle that turns different pieces of pipes 90 degrees to create a complete, connected path and restore water to Dovetucky Bay.
 The player will have two minutes to rearrange the pipes so that there is a complete, connected path.

+Cheat Codes:
+Alt + 1: Sends player to Platform Room (This was for testing purposes) Alt + 2: Sends player to stage 2 of Platform Room (This was for testing purposes) Alt + 3: Sends player to Win Room (This was for testing purposes) Alt + K: Player Commits Suicide (This was for testing purposes)